 An erase operation can erase one sector, multiple sectors, or the entire device.
-Tables 3 and 4 indicate the address space that each sector occupies.
+Table 3 indicates the address space that each sector occupies.
 Similarly, a "sector address" is the address bits required to uniquely select a sector.
 The "Command Definitions" section has details on erasing a sector or the entire chip, or suspending/resuming the erase operation.